hereon-GEMS/pydidas/docs/source/manuals/cmdline_global/cmd_global.rst

 		number of scan dimensions and the number of points in each dimension but also metadata like dimension names, units, offsets and step width.
 The latter information can be used to create the correct axis labels in plots.
+For the full documentation please visit :ref:`scan_setup`.
 	ExperimentalSetup
 		This object includes information about the global experimental setup like X-ray energy, detector type, position and geometry.
+For the full documentation please visit :ref:`experimental_setup`.
 	WorkflowTree
 		The WorkflowTree holds information about which plugins are used and about the order of plugins to be processed.
+For the full documentation please visit :ref:`workflow_tree`.

 These objects can be accesses by calling their respective factories: